 Give potential candidates an interview.
 It's a chance for you to know them better.
 They learn more about the goals and needs of the organization.
 Sometimes, a good fit is found between your needs and theirs.

-Be Known as a Great Employer
+Become Known as a Great Employer

 Pfau and Kay make a strong case for not just being a great employer but letting people know that you are a great employer.
 This is how you build your reputation and your company brand.
 You'll want the best prospects seeking you out because they respect and want to work for your brand.
-Google, who frequently tops Fortune's Best Companies list, for example, receives around 3,000,000 applications a year.

 Take a look at your employee practices for retention, motivation, accountability, reward, recognition, flexibility in work-life balance, promotion, and involvement.
 These are your key areas for becoming an employer of choice.